 Pho Bac co-owner Yenvy Pham runs this Vietnamese coffee shop and roastery in Chinatown-International District's Little Saigon.
 Located inside the Friends of Little Saigon Creative space, the shop serves cà phê sữa đá (traditional Vietnamese iced coffee) made with espresso and is also the first Vietnamese roastery in Seattle.
 You can add a whipped egg coffee cloud made with egg whites and sweetened condensed milk to any drink.
 To eat, there's "banh-mi-nini" (panini-grilled banh mi sandwiches), with breakfast sandwich, tofu, and hot dog varieties, and baked goods like Chinese doughnuts and durian crepe cakes.

-Hood Famous Cafe + Bar
+Hood Famous Cafe + Bar Like Add to a List

-After making a name for themselves with their signature brilliant purple ube cheesecake and opening their debut Ballard bakeshop (which is currently closed to the public and being used as a commissary kitchen) in 2016, married couple Chera Amlag and Geo Quibuyen launched this cafe and bar in Chinatown in 2019, serving Filipinx-inspired coffee drinks like ube and pandan lattes alongside baked goods, craft cocktails, and a merienda-themed savory menu with bites like longanisa quiche and corned beef pan de sal.
+After making a name for themselves with their signature brilliant purple ube cheesecake and opening their debut Ballard bakeshop Like Add to a List (which is currently closed to the public and being used as a commissary kitchen) in 2016, married couple Chera Amlag and Geo Quibuyen launched this cafe and bar in Chinatown in 2019, serving Filipinx-inspired coffee drinks like ube and pandan lattes alongside baked goods, craft cocktails, and a merienda-themed savory menu with bites like longanisa quiche and corned beef pan de sal.
 The cafe is the only coffee shop in the region to exclusively feature beans from the Asia-Pacific region.

 Pickup, delivery, dine-in

-Kaffa Coffee and Wine Bar
+Kaffa Coffee and Wine Bar Like Add to a List

 As the birthplace of coffee, Ethiopia has developed a daily ritual around the brew that lasts a couple of hours and honors the process, from roasting the beans to steeping to sipping.
 (According to legend, coffee was first discovered by a goatherd named Kaldi, who noticed his flock seemed to dance with energy after getting hopped up on the red berries of a shrub, and decided to try them himself.)
 This treasured Ethiopian cafe and restaurant serves excellent single-origin roasts and will perform the traditional coffee ceremony upon advance request.
 There's also a fantastic menu of Ethiopian food, including injera rolls, ful (mashed fava beans), and wots (stews).